 Search your favorite color shade and find a famous art piece to match.
 Learn about the history of hoodies, costumes, and the tales behind textiles.
 Investigate inventions, street art, space, and culture across different counties.

 Need to make an exciting project for free?
 Look no further.
-Make short videos, social graphics, and web pages with the Adobe spark platform.
+Make short videos, social graphics, and web pages with the Adobe Express platform.

 Free, high-quality tutorials for Adobe Photoshop and Lightroom for your mini photographer or entrepreneur.

 Free online classes in leadership and management, photography, productivity, web design and development, animation and illustration, film, music, and more.

 PBS gives access to high-quality videos on topics like espionage, engineering, Earth, science, and space.